devkjoon/social-network-api/README.md

 - WHEN I test API POST and DELETE routes in Insomnia
 - THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user's friend list

+`BONUS`
+- WHEN I delete a user
+- THEN all associated thoughts and reactions are removed as well

 ## Preview

 https://user-images.githubusercontent.com/114375310/222224651-768aeba6-437c-4d65-8900-3f3ff189c0e3.mp4